Tacloban: History

 In November 1912, a typhoon swept through the central Philippines and "practically destroyed" Tacloban.
 In Tacloban and Capiz on the island of Panay, the death toll was 15,000, half the population of those cities at the time.

 On May 25, 1942, Japanese forces landed in Tacloban, signalling the beginning of their two-year occupation of Leyte.
 They fortified the city and improved its airfield.
 Since San Pedro Bay was ideal for larger vessels, the Japanese Imperial Naval Forces made Tacloban a port of call and entry.
-This time was considered the darkest in the history of Tacloban and the country due to the incidences of torture among civilians, including the elderly.
-In response, guerrilla groups operated in Leyte – the most notable of which was the group of Ruperto Kangleon.
+This time was considered the darkest in the history of Tacloban and the country due to the incidence of torture among civilians, including the elderly.
+In response, guerrilla groups operated in Leyte – the most notable of which was the group of Nieves Fernandez.
+The Japanese established a "comfort station" in the city, where they kidnapped local girls, teenagers and young adults whom they then forced into becoming sex slaves under the gruesome "comfort women" system.

-Leyte was the first to be liberated by the combined Filipino and American troops.
-General Douglas MacArthur's assault troops landed in the Tacloban and Palo beaches (White Beach and Red Beach, respectively) and in the neighboring town of Dulag (Blue Beach) on October 20, 1944.
-These landings signaled the eventual victory of the Filipino and American forces and the fulfillment of MacArthur's famous promise: "I Shall Return."
+Leyte was the first to be liberated by combined Filipino and American troops.
+General Douglas MacArthur's assault troops landed in the Tacloban and Palo beaches (White Beach and Red Beach, respectively) and in the neighbouring town of Dulag (Blue Beach) on October 20, 1944.
+These landings signalled the eventual victory of the Filipino and American forces and the fulfillment of MacArthur's famous promise: "I Shall Return."

 Three days later, on October 23, at a ceremony at the Capitol Building in Tacloban, MacArthur, accompanied by President Sergio Osmeña, made Tacloban the temporary seat of the Commonwealth Government and temporary capital of the Philippines until the complete liberation of the country.
 The provincial government of Leyte and the municipal government of Tacloban were re-established.

 Paulo Jaro was the Liberation mayor of Tacloban.
-The first mayor of this capital upon inauguration of the Philippine Republic was Epifanio Aguirre.
+The first mayor of this capital upon the inauguration of the Philippine Republic was Epifanio Aguirre.

 On January 8, 1960, MacArthur made his "sentimental" journey to Leyte.
 He was greeted with cheers by locals when he visited Tacloban.

 The city was proclaimed as a highly urbanized city by President Gloria Macapagal Arroyo on October 4, 2008 and ratified by the people on December 18, 2008.
 Tacloban was officially declared an HUC at 10:40PM of that day.